ilyafedotov-ops/TerraformManager/README.md

 - `docs` — render Terraform-docs output for registered generators and mirror Markdown into `knowledge/` (reindexes RAG by default).
 - `auth login` — capture access/refresh tokens for automation workflows (`tm_auth.json`).
 - `reindex` — warm the TF-IDF knowledge index if you add Markdown outside the docs command.
+- `project upload` — copy local files into a run's managed artifact directory (with optional tags/metadata) so the dashboard and API can surface them.

 To run template smoke tests with `terraform validate`, export `TFM_RUN_TERRAFORM_VALIDATE=1` before executing `python -m unittest` or the new pytest-based smoke test (`TFM_RUN_TERRAFORM_VALIDATE=1 pytest tests/test_terraform_validate_smoke.py`).
 Terraform must be on `PATH`; tests fall back gracefully if it is absent.